-The bill specifies that if an appropriate individual or class of individuals is not reasonably available to resolve the conflict, is incapacitated, or declines to resolve the conflict, the next individual or class in the priority list is authorized to resolve the conflict.

-Under the bill, if at least one individual in a class is not reasonably available, is incapacitated, or declines to resolve the conflict, the conflict must be resolved by the individual or individuals in the class who are reasonably available, not incapacitated, and willing to resolve the conflict.
+The act specifies that if an appropriate individual or class of individuals is not reasonably available to resolve the conflict, is incapacitated, or declines to resolve the conflict, the next individual or class in the priority list is authorized to resolve the conflict.
+Additionally, if at least one individual in a class is not reasonably available, is incapacitated, or declines to resolve the conflict, the conflict must be resolved by the individual or individuals in the class who are reasonably available, not incapacitated, and willing to resolve the conflict.

-The bill also specifies that if individuals in a class disagree on how a conflict should be resolved, the opinion of the majority of individuals who are reasonably available, not incapacitated, and willing to resolve the conflict must prevail.
+The act also specifies that if individuals in a class disagree on how a conflict should be resolved, the opinion of the majority of individuals who are reasonably available, not incapacitated, and willing to resolve the conflict must prevail.

-The bill further requires that a conflict between an advance health-care directive or living will and a potential anatomical gift be resolved as expeditiously as possible and permits information relevant to the conflict's resolution to be obtained from the appropriate procurement organization and any other person authorized to make an anatomical gift for the prospective donor after the donor's death.

-The bill prohibits measures necessary to ensure the medical suitability of a part from being withheld or withdrawn from a prospective donor before resolution of the conflict unless the withholding or withdrawal is necessary for appropriate end-of-life care.
+The act further requires that a conflict between an advance health-care directive or living will and a potential anatomical gift be resolved as expeditiously as possible and permits information relevant to the conflict's resolution to be obtained from the appropriate procurement organization and any other person authorized to make an anatomical gift for the prospective donor after the donor's death.
+Measures necessary to ensure the medical suitability of a part must not be withheld or withdrawn from a prospective donor before resolution of the conflict unless the withholding or withdrawal is necessary for appropriate end-of-life care.